-Thus, quantified models for people performance are needed.
+Thus, quantified models for human performance are needed.
 The purpose of the human performance model is to quantify the probability of a human error in certain events in the ESD's and of the Fault trees of the Causal Model for Air Transport Safety.
-These errors are consistently modelled as the combination of the demand for a certain action and the failure to do so.
+These errors are consistently modelled as the combination of the demand for a certain action and the failure to perform this action.

 The original design of CATS called for BBN's mainly when people were involved.
-Therefore three of these have been envisaged: for a member of the crew, for a person in maintenance and for a person in Air Traffic Control or Air Traffic Management.
-The model for Crew is already specified.
+Therefore three of these have been envisaged: for a crew member, for maintenance personnel and for an Air